A Convenient Representation Theory of Lorentzian Pseudo-Tensors: $\mathcal{P}$ and $\mathcal{T}$ in $\operatorname{O}(1,3)$: The Structure of O(1,3) The Structure of the Entire Lorentz Group

 \subsubsection{Generators of Lorentz Transforms}

 Consider the tensor product of two coordinate type vectors:

-This is necessarily the representation which the metric tensor lives in.
-Furthermore, it is well known that the adjoint representation of the (proper orthochronus) Lorentz group lives in the anti-symmetric part of this tensor product space.
-Thus as the generators of boosts live in the $0i$ components of this kind of tensor, and the generators of rotations live in the $ij$ components, this serves to show that the generators of boosts and rotations are charged under discrete reflection group as $PT$ and $1$, respectively.
-Let us confirm that the operations of $\mathcal{P}$ and $\mathcal{T}$ in the defining representation, acting on this tensor are the same as one another, as we anticipate from the charges.
-With
+This is the representation which the metric tensor lives in, since the metric components are defined as the inner product of coordinate basis vectors.
+From the information given in Sec.~(\ref{subsec:Boosts}) and standard representation theory, it can also be derived that the generators of Lorentz transforms upon vectors, live in this representation.
+The generators of boosts live in the $0i$ components of this kind of tensor, and the generators of rotations live in the $ij$ components.
+This agrees with our understanding that the generators of boosts and rotations are charged under discrete reflection group as $PT$ and $1$, respectively.